SeoulTech/stream-collab/README.md

 - STAGE: ON THE MARKET

-   1) My Memoirs.
+   1) <a href="https://www.yourmemoir.com">My Memoir</a>.
+Mobile app to share photos.

    2) <a href="www.allfanart.com">Allfanart</a>. eCommerce platform for custom products.

+- STAGE: PROTOTYPING

    3) Influence marketing by using profile pictures on social media

-- STAGE: PROTOTYPED

-   4) Seoul Mate. <a href="https://github.com/SeoulMate/stream">Github Repository</a> for STREAM.
-Presentation on <a href="http://www.slideshare.net/HassanAbid1/seoul-mate-at-stream">slideshare</a>
+   4) Seoul Mate.
+For more information: <a href="https://github.com/SeoulMate/stream">Github Repository</a> or <a href="http://www.slideshare.net/HassanAbid1/seoul-mate-at-stream">Slideshare</a>

 - STAGE: IDEATION